Mendip Green Primary School is a NUT-FREE school.

 - During morning registration, children can select a school dinner (including their choice of meal) or a packed lunch.

-- Children will have the choice of a red option or a green (vegetarian) option.
+- Children will have the choice of a red option (main event), a green (meat-free magic), or purple (big topping) option.
 All dinners are served with vegetables and children may select additional fresh sides from the salad bar.
 Children can also choose from a range of puddings each day: the pudding of the day, organic yoghurt and fresh fruit.

 How much are school dinners and how do I pay for them?